pronovic/apologies/DEVELOPER.md

 does not do a good job of documenting the init file, so this doesn't really simplify things for users as much as I had hoped.

+## Supported Platforms

+The included demo does not run on Windows, because it needs the UNIX-only curses library for screen drawing.
+However, the rest of the code does work basically the same no matter where you run it.

-## Development Environment & Platform
+## Development Environment

 My primary development environment when writing this code was IntelliJ Ultimate on MacOS.
 I also tested regularly in my Debian Linux development environment.
 I've since moved (mostly against my will) to a Windows development environment for day-to-day work, so I've also gone through the effort to support that platform.
 On Windows, I have typically been using PyCharm rather than IntelliJ.

-The included demo does not run on Windows, because it needs the UNIX-only curses library for screen drawing.
-However, the rest of the code does work basically the same no matter where you run it.

 ## Installing this Package Elsewhere